The Psychology of Market Bubbles and Crashes For Investors

 3. Financial Advising: Financial advisors can play a pivotal role in checking their clients’ biases.
 By acting as a sounding board, they can challenge and temper their clients’ over-optimism or excessive pessimism.

-4. Robo-Advisors and Algorithmic Trading: These can be designed to operate devoid of emotional biases.
-By basing decisions on data-driven algorithms, they can potentially act as a stabilizing force, although they are not entirely immune to market dynamics.
+4. Robo-Advisors and Algorithmic Trading: Programmatic platforms can be configured to manage allocations strictly according to asset boundaries.
+By basing decisions on data-driven algorithms, they can potentially act as a stabilizing force, although they are not entirely immune to systemic liquidity moves.

 5. Transparent Reporting: Financial institutions can be encouraged or mandated to provide clearer, more transparent reporting.
 Simplified, straightforward financial statements can reduce the chances of misinterpretation or oversight due to cognitive biases.